Lewis County, Washington: National level

 In modern times, Lewis County is the most conservative county in western Washington.
 It is significantly more Republican than adjacent counties.
 Unlike much of western Washington, it has a strong tinge of social conservatism.
 In 2000, George W. Bush received over 60% of the county's vote.
 In 2008 John McCain defeated Barack Obama by a margin of over 19% — his only victory in a county west of the Cascades.
 McCain lost all the neighboring counties except Yakima.
 Since Washington's statehood in 1889 only three Democratic presidential candidates have carried the county – William Jennings Bryan in 1896, Franklin D. Roosevelt three times in 1932, 1936 and 1940, plus Lyndon B. Johnson in 1964.
+(Note: The leading "other" candidate in the 1912 Presidential election, Progressive Theodore Roosevelt, received 2,032 votes, while Socialist candidate Eugene Debs received 1,637 votes, Prohibition candidate Eugene Chafin received 410 votes, and Socialist Labor candidate Arthur Reimer received 36 votes.)